animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 That made the threats infinitely times more convincing, and as I transitioned from the House on May St., where I had independence and self respect, to my apartment without hair, without eyebrows and eyelashes, with even my fingernails purple and bending out of my nails, and social isolation and heavy workloads, including auxiliary ones that my advisor made me do like applying to the NSF GRFP (for which I got a "honorable mention," all excellent reviews, later after all this, one of them even writing, ["This is exactly the type of high-risk, high-reward research that the NSF is looking for to support,"](https://github.com/user-attachments/assets/87ef2c97-c1d5-4333-9247-a0d28a689efb) except one that gave me a "good" instead of "excellent" because I didn’t have any publications to back up the peer-reviewed credibility of the research I was proposing, research that was about long-term memory primarily, but also relational reasoning and persistent memory), the "vibe" of my status as a person was marginalizing and "Gollum-esque," as I hid in a cave essentially, my last hairs dropping from my head, and worked.

-I was also doing lots of yoga, in accord with that "vibe," besides meditation, asceticism, strict diet, cold showers, and work.

 That "vibe" then commanded me in different ways.
 Rather than a social energy (or, I should write, "self respecting energy," since I wasn't too social in the House on May St. either, and was also working really hard, but in a wealthier surroundings, with park and nearby nature and magical-cat-visitor and antiqueness in the aesthetic, to boot), the creativity of the energy went towards work, and the rest of it gradually became something else.
 I don’t want to describe it as anxiety.
 The anxiety appeared later, on that Christmas, 2018 day when I thought my mom was going to die, but until then it was beautiful, scary, but beautiful.

-It was literally a wind that pushed me into the woods.

-I had left my apartment thinking my heightened energies were draining my mom, and walked through the snow aimlessly, but adhering to those grace guidances, to make a distance from her.
-Then I reached a road near Target, and then I turned towards the woods direction, and last second, I saw a man coming out of his car, and I shouted "Hey!" and I asked him if he had gloves, and he did and he gave them to me.

-Then, still not knowing I was going into the woods, a wind pushed me.
-A wind blew and I walked into those woods where I sat, in meditative silence, and peace, near a prettier part of the brook, thinking I had to stay there for a week, and if I did, my mom wouldn’t die.

-And I stayed there, completely immune to the cold, but protected, physiologically, by a single coat, sweatpants, and those gloves that were given me.

-Somehow, from the moment I'd left my apartment door, to the rest of this venture, except for a health concern, the cold didn’t feel too cold.
-My body, in this energy state, adapted so well, that I cannot tell you the medical implications of how much power the body has, as humans have evolved mostly in the Ice Age, and I was there, from the early morning I left to the rest of the day, in the cold, that through this extreme, "psychotic," transcendent energy state didn’t faze me in the slightest, didn’t bite the way cold is thought to supposed to, and it varied — you see, every disobedience to the guidance of my energy state resulted in a physical grasp of me by the cold; I would shiver and shake, at increasingly extreme levels the more I stopped adherence.
-But as soon as I returned to adherence, the cold and the shaking stopped.

-This is not trivial.
-This reproducibly felt like a physical relationship between me and the cold, where had I disobeyed the exact adherence of my psychic state, the particles of the cold would (or I should say "did") get me.
-The shaking then wouldn’t even vary.
-It would appear in exact increment proportion to my deviation from the adherence to that mental state.

-It was at night, near 2 AM, 3 AM, or 4 AM when that peace turned to horror.

 The I Ching had called those disruptions, the guidances that were navigating me, "Grace."
 And in Taoist philosophy, "Grace" isn’t necessarily good.
 Those winds, as they push us, are, to put it in Richard Wilhelm’s words, "beauty in form," and in the I Ching’s taxonomy, such a state to a person’s psyche and cosmology "has success in small matters […] but he dare not decide controversial issues in this way."